-6.2 No Action/Limit Level exceedance of 1-hr TSP and 24-hr TSP due to the Project was recorded in the reporting month.
+6.2 No Action/Limit Level exceedance of 1-hr TSP and 24-hr TSP was recorded in the reporting month.

 Noise

 6.3 All construction noise monitoring was conducted as scheduled.
 No Action/Limit Level exceedance was recorded in the reporting month.